rafaqz/Rasters.jl/docs/src/tutorials/spatial_mean.md

 heatmap(masked_areas; axis = (; title = "Cell area in square meters"))
 ````

+You can see here that cells are largest towards the equator, and smallest away from it.
+This means that cells away from the equator should have a smaller contribution to the average than cells nearer the equator.

 ## Computing the spatial mean

 Now we can compute the average precipitation per square meter.
 First, we compute total precipitation per grid cell: